keybittech/awayto/README.md

   return true;
 }
 ```

 While we're in S3, let's also create a bucket to host our webapp.
-For example, `s3://awayto-dev-web`.
+For example, `s3://awayto-dev-webapp`.
+We'll set this up later.

 ### Template Deployment

 We'll now look at the [template.yaml](https://github.com/keybittech/awayto/blob/main/src/api/scripts/template.yaml) file and make any necessasry changes before deployment.
 First let's understand what's in the file.
 At the top, we list the parameters we just defined in the parameter store.
 We'll use those to get our lambda to connect to the database.

-`Required: Before deploying the template.yaml file, find and replace all instances of #APP_NAME# to whatever name you desire.
-As well, fill in the CodeUri property using the S3 URI we just created.`
+>`Required!` Before deploying the template.yaml file, find and replace all instances of `#APP_NAME#` to whatever name you desire.
+As well, fill in the `CodeUri` property using the S3 URI we just created, `s3://awayto-dev-lambda/lambda.zip` (using the one you created).

 `StandardRequestFormat` defines the request format that the AWS API Gateway will transform all requests into before forwarding them on to our lambda function.
 This uses a special customizable mapping which you can learn more about on the [request-response mapping docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/request-response-data-mappings.html).
 This mapping is converted into the lambda _event_, which will become important when we start making APIs.
 If you find yourself parsing the event object, and wonder about its origins, here is where you will find it.